Alpha Glucosidase Inhibitors

 Bromocriptine works uniquely, compared to other diabetes medications.
 It works as a dopamine receptor agonist, which means that it binds to and stimulates dopamine receptors.
 It is thought that stimulating dopamine receptors in the brain at certain times of the day "resets" the biological clock and improves metabolism.
 It is thought that seasonal changes in the metabolism of wild animals are due to similar mechanisms.

 Sodium-Glucose Co-Transporter 2 InhibitorsSGLT2 inhibitors work by causing glucose to be lost from the bloodstream into the urine.
-There is only one approved medication in this class, Invokana® (canagliflozin).
-This medication tends to lower blood pressure and cause a small amount of weight loss, which can often be desirable effects in people with type 2 diabetes.
+There are two approved medications in this class: Invokana® (canagliflozin) and Farxiga™ (dapagliflozin).
+These medications tend to lower blood pressure and cause a small amount of weight loss, which can often be desirable effects in people with type 2 diabetes.